D4De/cnn-error-classifier/README.md

-# NVDLA Error Classifier
+# Error Classifier
-This repository contains the classification tools used to analyze NVDLA's results.
+This repository contains the classification tools used to analyze the fault injection results of NVBitFI and NVDLA.
 It produces accurate reports of spatial patterns identified and domain distribution.
 It can also create visualizations of the identified errors and automatically generate the JSON files used by CLASSES to perform error simulations.

 # Table of contents